Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 The Seychelles has limited exploration activity and no history of production.
 In the 1970s the first seismic acquisition was conducted in the region when Mobil included the Mascarene Plateau and adjacent coral banks on a regional survey that ran from East Africa to Sri Lanka.

-Enterprise, Texaco and Ultramar acquired additional blocks from 1986 and ran more seismic up to 1995 when Enterprise drilled the 4th and final exploration well in the Seychelles.
-It failed to reach its target of pre-Tertiary clastics, ending in Palaeocene volcanics at 3400m.
+Enterprise, Texaco and Ultramar acquired additional blocks from 1986 and ran more seismic up to 1995 when Enterprise drilled the 4th and last exploration well in Seychelles waters.
+It failed to reach its target of pre-Tertiary clastics, ending in Palaeocene volcanics at 3400 m.

 Further companies took out exploration blocks from 2005 and a 3D seismic program was completed in 2012.
 However, no wells were drilled and most of these companies have now left.